Creating a stronger, more resilient sheep industry and supply chain for Western Australia

 The Supply Chain Capacity Program is open to the WA livestock supply chain and local sheep producers to support activities that flatten turn-off spikes and expand processing capacity.

-Round 1 is open to eligible businesses engaged, or intending to engage, in the production and processing of the WA sheep supply chain, including those involved in farming, processing, feedlot operations, and the provision of supply chain capacity infrastructure such as cold storage and lairage services.
+Round 1 was open to eligible businesses engaged, or intending to engage, in the production and processing of the WA sheep supply chain, including those involved in farming, processing, feedlot operations, and the provision of supply chain capacity infrastructure such as cold storage and lairage services.

 -